Rotavirus

 • Lethargy — sleeping more and playing less or acting unusually fussy.

-• Sunken eyes or sunken soft spot on the top of the head.
+• Sunken eyes or a sunken soft spot on the top of the head.

 Why is dehydration serious for babies?

 Dehydration means your baby doesn’t have enough water and salts to function properly.
-Babies under one year old can dehydrate easily.
+Babies younger than 1 year old can dehydrate easily.

-Many times, children who are dehydrated need IV fluids to rehydrate.
+Many times, dehydrated children need IV fluids to rehydrate.
 If dehydration gets severe, a child could start convulsing (experiencing sudden, erratic body movements) or go into shock.
 It could be life-threatening.

 Diagnosis and Tests